Skip to content

 • Add Magnetic wall.

-• As magnetic wall target, select the outer surfaces 76, 94, 95.
+• As magnetic wall target, select all outer boundary surfaces of the model (76, 94, 95).
 Example image

-• Add Remanence, which is the permanent magnetic field strength.
+• Add Remanence, which is the permanent magnetic field strength applied on the magnet.

 • Set Remanence (X; Y; Z) as [0; 0.7; 0].
 Example image